Rockaway River, Montville

 Michael Keady is President of Friends of Holland Highlands, a local citizens group that he founded in rural Holland Township in western Hunterdon County in order to oppose growing suburban sprawl on the steep slopes of this community that lies in both the Highlands Preservation and Planning Areas.
 Retired after nearly 30 years in AT&T's Public Relations Department, Mike now heads Stone House Creative Services, LLC, which provides public relations and advertising services for corporate and non-profit clients.
 He has applied his writing, media relations and community organizing skills to stopping several developments that threatened C-1 streams in Holland.
 Originally from the Boston area, Mike has lived in Holland Township for more than 35 years.
 He currently serves as Chairman of the Holland Township Environmental Commission, Vice Chairman of the Planning Board, and is a member of the Green Team under the Sustainable Jersey program.

-Jean Rich is a former trustee of the Great Swamp Watershed Association and former president of the Washington Valley Community Association.
+Jean Rich is a Trustee of the Morristown Green and sits on the Morris Township Historic Preservation Commission.
+She is also a former trustee of the Great Swamp Watershed Association and former president of the Washington Valley Community Association.
 She holds a doctorate in History.
 Jean lives in Morris Township.

-Ben Spinelli recently served as Executive Director of the Westchester Land Trust responsible for overall organizational management and operations as well as providing leadership and vision for the land trust.
+Ben Spinelli is a principal in Spinelli & Pinto Consulting providing consulting services to government, land owners and non-profits on issues of open space and farmland preservation and management.
+He is also the New Jersey Field Representative for The Conservation Fund.
+He is a professor in environmental studies at NJIT and Kean University.
+He was a senior policy adviser for the President's Task Force on Disaster Recovery following Hurricane Sandy.
+Formerly, he served as Executive Director of the Westchester Land Trust responsible for overall organizational management and operations as well as providing leadership and vision for the land trust.
 A graduate of Seton Hall University-School of Law, he served as a trial attorney for private firms, Assistant County Prosecutor for Essex County, and Chief Counsel and Director of Policy at New Jersey's Office of Smart Growth, where he also served as Executive Director.
 In addition, he has held numerous public positions including serving three three-year terms as Mayor of Chester Township.
 Ben also holds a BA in History and Political Science at Muhlenberg College in PA and currently lives in Chester.

-Judith Joan Sullivan is an attorney and the chairwoman of Anderson, Kill & Olick's International Group, out of New Jersey and New York City.
+Judith Joan Sullivan, Esq. is a practicing attorney in the New Jersey and New York area.
 She is also the founder and president of Ramapough Conservancy, a non-profit company focused on the Ramapo Mountains and its peoples.
-Considered a leader in big law, and in academic and charitable circles, Ms. Sullivan brings a new fresh skill set to NJHC, and bridges a gap between corporate America and the need to preserve and protect our land, drinking water and cultural and historic heritage.
+Considered a leader in law, academic and charitable circles, Ms. Sullivan brings a new fresh skill set to NJHC, and bridges a gap between corporate America and conservation.

 Joyce Vilas was born in Connecticut, and is the wife and working associate of Dr. Franklin Vilas.
 After ten years as a preschool teacher, Joyce created and managed two thrift shops in New York City in support of private schools, and was the founder of the C. G. Jung Book Store in the city.
 She has accompanied her husband on all his assignments, and served as Facilities Manager of Wainwright House conference center when he was Executive Director of the institution.